VergilWang15/blog/blog/github-actions-and-pages.md

 - User-Friendly: They are easy to use and well-integrated with Github
 - Accessiblity: Documentation is clear and everywhere

+# What is Docusaurus?

+[Docusaurus](https://docusaurus.io/) is a modern static website generator.
+It is created by Facebook and used by many open-source projects, including React, Babel, Jest, etc. It is easy to use and well-documented.
+It's a good choice for building a documentation website, of course, you can also use it to build a blog website like me.

 ## Create A Workflow File